wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ```

 Additionally, a plugin provider can install an entry point in the `variant_plugins` group that can be used
-by development tools to discover available providers.
-However, wheels must be installable without the presence of entry
+by development tools to discover available providers, for example providing methods to query the plugin status
+or easily add wheel variant support to `pyproject.toml`.
+However, wheels must be installable without the presence of
-points.
+entry points.

 #### Plugin API